Original Releases: Arcade, Sega Genesis, Sega CD, Sega Master System, Game Gear, SNES, GameBoy, PC, Amiga

 Mortal Kombat 3 stands as the official turning point for the series, hated by many, loved by some, but there’s no doubt Mortal Kombat would stop here.
 While this marked the end of the 16-bit era for the series forever, MK3 was fantastic.

 Original Releases: Arcade, Sega Genesis, Sega Saturn, SNES

 Later Releases: iPhone, DS, PS2, X360, GBA

-The Arcade version only featured three new playable characters and these were Ermac, and Human Smoke (palette swap of Scorpion), and Classic Sub-Zero via a code.
+The Arcade version only featured three new playable characters and these were Ermac, Human Smoke (palette swap of Scorpion), and Classic Sub-Zero via a code.
 Both versions saw a return of Mileena and Kitana as palette swaps of Jade, and the console versions got the sweeter deal with more characters.
 Noob Saibot was a fully playable character, and not just an unlockable while Rain was brand new for console owners.
-UMK3 was a great addition to MK3 and is widely loved by fans and prefered over MK3.
+UMK3 was a great addition to MK3 and is widely loved by fans and preferred over MK3.
 UMK3 never saw handheld releases until over a decade later, but the troubled porting and sales sparked some debate as to if the series was over.